Beverly B. Martin: Professional career

 Martin was in private practice with the firm of Martin Snow, LLP in Georgia from 1981 to 1984, and was also an assistant attorney general in the State Law Department of the Office of Attorney General of Georgia from 1984 to 1994.
 She was an Assistant United States Attorney for the Middle District of Georgia from 1994 to 1997 and United States Attorney for the Middle District of Georgia from 1997 to 2000.

 Federal judicial service

 Northern District of Georgia

 On the recommendation of Senator Max Cleland, Martin was nominated on March 27, 2000, by President Bill Clinton to a seat on the United States District Court for the Northern District of Georgia vacated by George Ernest Tidwell.
 She was confirmed by the United States Senate on June 16, 2000, and received her commission on August 3, 2000.
-Her service terminated on February 1, 2010, due to elevation to the Eleventh Circuit.
+Her service terminated on February 1, 2010, due to elevation to the court of appeals.